Codivores/blog-tech/clqdupnf4000008ky9jbtax1x.md

 * Defines default `render()` and `getForm()` methods, preventing to implement it in every block

-* Overrides the `getBlockGroup()` helper, that is `app-` by default for every block and does not represent our code organization
+* Overrides the `getBlockGroup()` helper, that returns `app-` by default for every block and does not represent our code organization

-> We will see later, but this class will allow us, for example, to globally define the default editor and toolbar of WYSIWYG fields.
+> We will see later, but this class will allow us, for example, to globally define the default editor and toolbar of WYSIWYG fields, ...

 ### **Creating a Base Block class for our namespace**